elateifsara/secure_privateai_challenge/README.md

     - Still working on setting up flutter for IOS : https://www.youtube.com/watch?v=3oIFshgMgLA
     - Stopped at efficiency in the Data Structures course from Udacity.

+These days I have been focusing on advancing on the TF course in Coursera (and making truffles for Eid)
+### Day 40
+    - Implementing convolution layers
+### Day 41
+    - Implementing pooling layers
+### Day 42
+    - Implementing using numpy and scipy the convolution network from scratch and understanding how it works.
+### Day 43
+    - Implementing what I learned all along by applying it on MNIST (has been learning how it works using FashionMNIST)

 ## Dependencies

 To run these notebooks you'll need to install Python 3.6, PySyft, Numpy, PyTorch 1.0, and Jupyter Notebooks.
 The easiest way for all of this is to create a conda environment: